After the April 1986 nuclear disaster, a 30-kilometer zone around Chernobyl was completely abandoned. This is what it looks like today.

 More than 30 years have passed since the 1986 nuclear disaster at Chernobyl became the most devastating catastrophe of its kind in history.
 Hundreds of billions of dollars have been spent on cleanup and literally untold thousands of people have been left dead, injured, or sick — and the area itself still remains a veritable ghost town.

 Chernobyl today is indeed a place long since abandoned, yet it is still full of relics of its tragic past.
 Pripyat, the town forged next to the nuclear plant, was meant to be a model nuclear city, a testament to Soviet strength and ingenuity.
-Now it's known only as the Chernobyl exclusion zone, forcibly devoid of humans and since retaken by animals and nature itself.

 As documentarian Danny Cooke said upon taking footage of the area just a few years ago, "There was something serene, yet highly disturbing about this place.
 Time has stood still and there are memories of past happenings floating around us."